famarrero/weather_app/README.md

-# monitor-web
+# weather_app
-A flutter project for the SEO WebMaster.
+A flutter app to show weather by city.